Why did MacArthur decide to run a competition for a single $100 million grant?

 Solving society’s most pressing problems is not easy work.
 But we believe it can be done.
 Three years ago, we set out to do something bold and different, launching the first round of 100&Change.
 And now, we are launching the next cycle to help address another of the world’s most critical issues.

 Most foundation grants are closer to $100,000 than $100 million.
 Only four $100 million grants were awarded in all of 2016, according to the Foundation Center.
 By funding 100&Change at a level far above what is typical in philanthropy, we sought to address problems and support solutions that are radically different in scale, scope, and complexity.
 We believe $100 million can enable real progress toward a meaningful and lasting solution to a critical problem of our time.

 What makes 100&Change different from other philanthropic competitions?

 The openness and transparency of the 100&Change application process is also distinctive.
-Applicants know exactly what they are being scored on and every applicant will receive meaningful feedback on their proposals from the judges.
-The process will provide vital feedback—and useful public exposure—to applicants, even if they do not ultimately receive the grant.
+Applicants know exactly what they are being scored on, and every applicant receives meaningful feedback on their proposal from the "wise head" evaluation panel.
+The process provides vital feedback—and useful public exposure—to applicants, even if they do not ultimately receive the grant.

 We considered three different models.